 6. Each year's International Women's Day festivities have an official theme.

 In 1996, the UN created a theme for that year's International Women's Day: Celebrating the Past, Planning for the Future.
 In 1997, it was "Women at the Peace Table," then "Women and Human Rights" in 1998.
-They've continued this themed tradition in the years since; for 2020, it's "Let's all be each for equal" or #EachforEqual.
+They've continued this themed tradition in the years since; for 2021, it's "Let's all choose to challenge" or #ChooseToChallenge.